anna-ssi/anna-ssi.github.io/content/publication/pid/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - anna *
+  - anna
-  - Golnaz Mesbahi *
+  - Golnaz Mesbahi
   - Martha White

-notes: "* denotes equal contribution."
+author_notes:
+- "Equal contribution"
+- "Equal contribution"
+- ""

 date: '2025-05-15T00:00:00Z'
 doi: ''